-Food Service - The university partners with Sodexo Food Service to provide service at three on-campus dining locations.
+Food Service - The university partners with Sodexo Food Service to provide service at four on-campus dining locations.
 Resident students can use their meal plan at any of these locations.
 The Student Dining Hall, located in Alumni Hall, serves breakfast, lunch and dinner during the week; brunch and dinner are served on the weekends and holidays.
-Dining at this location is offered in an unlimited servings, cafeteria-style format.
+Dining at this location is offered in an unlimitedservings, cafeteria-style format.
 The Spartan Spot serves hot and cold menu items.
 Located in the lower level of Stephens Hall, the Spot is also a social gathering place and study area.
 Limited food and beverage service is also available at LaCarte in Dunham Hall.
+Jazzman's Cafe is located inside the Spartan Hideaway on the first floor of the Institute for Collaboration Building.
+Various specialty coffee drinks along with grab-and go baked goods and sandwiches are available at Jazzman's.
+Resident meal plan use is limited to meal plan points.